T

 How easy is gluten-free in Tallinn?

-• 01Always ask about dedicated preparation areas, fryers, and toasters.
-Do not assume 'GF' means safe for celiacs.
+• 01Always ask about dedicated preparation areas, separate fryers, and toasters.
+Do not assume 'gluten-free' means safe for celiacs.

-• 05Consider contacting the Estonian Celiac Association (Eesti Tsöliaakia Selts) in advance for any updated recommendations or resources they might offer, though they may primarily focus on local residents.
+• 05Consider contacting the Estonian Celiac Association (Eesti Tsöliaakia Ühing) for any updated advice, though they do not certify restaurants.

 Neighbourhood density